Operating Block Diagram

 - Start - The clock starts running as soon as you start it.
 It displays Julian day, Universal Coordinated Time (UTC) and Greenwich Sidereal Time.
 These are calculated based on the clock in your computer.

 - Sky Map - Show your star and antenna pointing location graphically.
+To cause the antenna symbol to move to the star symbol set the switch on the left side.

 Download is part of the Spectrum Analyzer